 What is considered a late payment?

 There’s no set “rule” that applies to all lenders — frustrating, we know.
-Each lender decides what is considered a late payment and when to report it to a credit bureau.
+Each lender decides what is considered a late payment (also known as a delinquency) and when to report it to a credit bureau.

 In most cases, if your payment is more than 30 days late, the major credit bureaus are notified, meaning the late payment will show up on your credit reports.

-A late payment, also known as a delinquency, will typically fall off your credit reports seven years from the original delinquency date.
-For example: If you had a 30-day late payment reported in June 2017 and bring the account current in July 2017, the late payment would drop off your reports in June 2024.
+A late payment will typically fall off your credit reports seven years from the original delinquency date.
+For example: If you had a 30-day late payment reported in June 2017 and bring the account current in July 2017, the late payment would drop off your reports in June 2024, seven years after it was initially reported.

 The same generally applies if you miss two payments in a row.
 If you had a 60-day late payment reported in June 2017 and bring the account current in August 2017, both late payments would be removed in June 2024.

 How do late payments affect my credit scores?